I think you will agree with me when I say a career in sports today is unlike anything it used to be.

-2. Formula one 2017 ($919 million)
+2. Formula One ($900 million)

 Curiously, Formula one follows a secret revenue distribution formula designed by the former CEO Bernie Ecclestone.

-1. UEFA Champions League 2017/18 ($1.52 billion)
+1. UEFA Champions League 2021/22 ($2.14 billion)

 Unlike other competitions, the mathematics behind the prize money is a little complex.
 That is unless you are an ardent football fan, you know.

 Real Madrid who were crowned the European champions this time are expected to have received around $89 million for their superlative performance during the entire tournament.